McKinney-Vento Homeless Education

 Federal and state laws require immediate enrollment even without proof of residency, medical, school or legal guardianship records, if a child lacks "fixed, regular and adequate housing."
-This includes children who have been displaced by disasters such as the recent Northern California fires.
+This includes children who have been displaced by disasters.

 The McKinney-Vento Act exists to ensure the educational rights and protections for children and youth experiencing homelessness, and protect the rights of students to enroll and/or stay in school even when housing becomes uncertain.